pauldemarco/auto_data/README.md

 }
 ```

-Enjoy your generated named constructor, ==/hashCode, toString, and copyWith:
+Enjoy your generated named constructor, ==/hashCode, toString, copyWith, and serialization:

 ```dart
 // GENERATED CODE - DO NOT MODIFY BY HAND